yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### Prepare OpenShift clusters for MCS

-Red Hat OpenShift Container Platform uses the Advanced Cluster Management for Kubernetes (RHACM) and its Submariner addon to enable MCS.
+Red Hat OpenShift Container Platform uses the Advanced Cluster Management for Kubernetes (RHACM) and its Submariner add-on to enable MCS.
 At a very high level this involves following steps:

 1. Create a management cluster and install RHACM on it.
 For details, see [Installing Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/install/installing) in the Red Hat documentation.
 1. Provision the OpenShift clusters which will be connected together.